National Study of Health and Wellbeing: Children and Young People 2020

-Thank you for participating in the 2017 National Study of Health and Wellbeing: Children and Young People
+Thank you for participating in the 2020 National Study of Health and Wellbeing: Children and Young People.

 We worked with the Office for National Statistics on this study, and were commissioned to do so by NHS Digital, with funding from the Department of Health and Social Care.

-We asked about a range of topics to do with development and wellbeing.
+We asked about a range of topics to do with development and wellbeing, as well as thoughts, feelings and experiences during the coronavirus (COVID-19) pandemic.
 By asking about these topics we want to improve understanding of how different experiences can impact on health and wellbeing.

 What you told us will help inform and improve local and national health and support services and we are very grateful for your participation in that study.

-An anonymised report on the findings from the 2017 study was published in 2018 and you can read about the findings here.
+An anonymised report on the findings from the 2020 study was published in October 2020.
+Read about the findings here.